-Beginning in the Spring of 2019, we began accepting SNAP and offer Double Up Food Bucks for SNAP recipients.
-All of our products qualify for SNAP so stop by on Wednesdays at the main campus.
+We accept SNAP and offer Double Up Food Bucks for SNAP recipients.
 Parking is free during the summer months.

 The Farm Stand is also a popular pickup site for our summer Community Supported Agriculture (CSA) programs, including the Student Veggie Share.
-Go to www.tinyurl.com/oldfortmarketplace to see what is currently available.
+Go to our online marketplace to see what is currently available.

 Since that first year, we have expanded to weekly farm stands and added value added products.
 We currently include produce grown in the education garden, our Farmer in Training plot as well as many of our Incubator farmers.

 Read more about the Farm stand in the News